zwrawr/LDguides/guides/faq.md

 ## 5. Where can I ask questions?
 If you think the question can be answered by the community then you should try posting in the [IRC](http://ludumdare.com/compo/irc/) or on this site.

-You can also try psoting in the @help group *(coming soon)*.
+You can also try posting in the @help group *(coming soon)*.

-If the question carn't be answered by the community then you ask @pov.
+If the question can't be answered by the community then you ask @pov.

 ## 6. How can I get in touch with PoV?
 He's on Twitter [@mikekasprzak](twitter.com/mikekasprzak) and full contact details can be found on the [contact page](https://ldjam.com/contact).